top of page

 National Trails Day is an occasion for outdoor enthusiasts of all kinds to celebrate and preserve the beauty of our nation's trails.
 Observing this day can vary greatly among different user groups, each bringing their own unique perspective and contributions to the table.
 Among these groups, equestrian trail riders stand out for their historical and ongoing commitment to trail advocacy.

-Celebrate the riders who contribute to and promote trail ethics; the ones who choose to abstain from riding when conditions are unfavorable; the ones who stay on designated trails; the ones who ride sober… the ones who follow the rules.
-Following established park rules and sustainable trail use practices contribute significantly to keeping trails open and sets excellent examples for non-equestrians and fellow trail riders.
+1. Recognize the riders who contribute to and promote trail ethics - the ones who choose to abstain from riding when conditions are unfavorable; the ones who stay on designated trails; the ones who ride sober… the ones who follow the rules.